Viktor1722/Docusaurus-Portfolio/docs/Research Report/1st Research Phase/Competitive analysis.md

 Which AI models would be suitable for the needs of the Template Designer?
 ### Activities
-<p><strong>Research AI Models:</strong> Conduct research to identify AI models that align with the identified project requirements, considering factors like accuracy, scalability, and compatibility with the development environment.</p>
+Research AI Models: Conduct research to identify AI models that align with the identified project requirements, considering factors like accuracy, scalability, and compatibility with the development environment.

-<p><strong>Market Research:</strong> Conduct thorough market research to identify competing products that offer similar functionalities or services to the Campaign Designer.</p>
+Market Research: Conduct thorough market research to identify competing products that offer similar functionalities or services to the Campaign Designer.

-<p><strong>Feature Analysis:</strong> Examine the latest feature updates or enhancements introduced by these competitors, focusing on understanding how they are evolving to meet user demands and market trends.</p>
+Feature Analysis: Examine the latest feature updates or enhancements introduced by these competitors, focusing on understanding how they are evolving to meet user demands and market trends.